MBBS Fees in India: Check Top Private/ Government Medical Colleges Fee Structure

 • Vivekananda Merit Cum Means Scholarship for Minorities

-This scholarship supports the study of minority community students who are domiciles of West Bengal and studying in class 11 to PG level.
-The purpose of this scholarship is to provide financial support to students who are economically backward.
-Candidates can apply online for this scholarship somewhere from September to November.
+This scholarship supports the study of minority community students who are domiciled of West Bengal and studying in class 11 to PG level.
+The purpose of this scholarship is to provide financial support to economically disadvantaged students.
+Candidates can apply online for this scholarship from September to November.

 Eligibility: Annual Income of the family should be less than INR 2.5 lakh.